aparo/zio-opensearch/README.md

 # zio-opensearch
 OpenSearch client for Scala based on ZIO and FP.
-Only OpenSearch 7.x is supported.
+Only OpenSearch 2.9.x or above are supported.

 The project targets are:
-- simply API for JVM and JS (targeting Scala 2.12/2.13 for now)
+- simply API for JVM
 - completely functional approach on the library based on ZIO
 - full typesafe Query, Aggregation, Request and Response of OpenSearch
 - http layer based on [sttp](https://github.com/softwaremill/sttp) (in future zio-http when it will be released)